 See the original Q&A below and then the Home Brew Audio answer below that.

 Q: I am in the process of getting involved with making my own music.
 I am interested in making Dance music, preferrably House, Trance and remixes.
 As of now, I am using Reason 3.0 and Sony Acid Pro but I would like to know what else I would need to build home recording studio, such as other software and hardware.
 Other tips would be greatly appreciated.

 See our video tutorial course - The Newbies Guide to Audio Recording Awsomeness 1 - The Free Home Recording Studio for how to get started right away.
-If you don't want to spend the $37 for that course right now, you can get the first several lessons free just by putting your e-mail address in the form at the top of the sidebar on the right.
+If you don't want to spend the $39 for that course right now, you can get the first several lessons free just by clicking on the banner below.